Till I Met You (TV series)

-Till I Met You is a 2016 Philippine romantic dramedy television series directed by Antoinette Jadaone, starring James Reid, Nadine Lustre and JC Santos.
-The series premiered on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel on August 29, 2016, to January 20, 2017, replacing Dolce Amore and was replaced by My Dear Heart.
+Till I Met You is a Philippine television drama romantic comedy series broadcast by ABS-CBN.
+Directed by Antoinette H. Jadaone, Andoy L. Ranay and Dan Villegas, it stars James Reid, Nadine Lustre and JC Santos.
+It aired on the network's Primetime Bida line up and worldwide on TFC from August 29, 2016 to January 20, 2017.

 Plot

-Till I Met You follows the story of three friends — Iris (Nadine Lustre), a girl; Basti (James Reid), a boy; and Ali (JC Santos), a closeted homosexual — who eventually fall in love with each other and find themselves in an unusual love triangle.
-As conflicts arise, they are led into difficult situations whether to fight for their love or save their friendship.
+Till I Met You follows the story of three friends — Iris (Nadine Lustre), a girl; Basti (James Reid), a boy; and Ali (JC Santos), a boy and Likea Vice ganda a closeted homosexual — who eventually fall in love with each other and find themselves in an unusual love triangle.
+As conflicts arise, they are led into difficult situations and the decision whether to fight for their love or save their friendship.